ibm-cloud-docs/discovery-data/getting-started.md

     ![Shows the query results for a natural language query with the Top Entities facet expanded.](images/gs-sample-entities-facet.png)

     Notice that a *Top Entities* section is displayed.
 You can expand the entities and click one of them to filter the query results to show only those results in which the entity is mentioned.
 The *Top Entities* section is a built-in facet.
-It uses information added to the documents by the Entities enrichment.
+It uses information that was added to the documents by the Entities enrichment.

     You will add your own facet that uses the Keywords enrichment that you applied to the collection in a previous step.